ghoti143/MyFirstNgApp/README.md

 ## 3) Enter AngularJS, stage right.

 You might see the data-require and data-semver HTML5 attributes in AngularJS examples.
+These exist for dependency management.

 ```
 <script data-require="angular.js@1.2.x" src="https://code.angularjs.org/1.2.16/angular.js" data-semver="1.2.16"></script>